 My last two days were spent in Playa Larga where I stayed right on the beach in a Casa Particular (a Cuban version of the English B&B) and was looked after by Kiki and his family.
 It’s was the perfect stay at the end of an amazing trip.

-Over the next few weeks, I’ll be writing more blogs about Cuba, and if you’re interested in seeing it all for yourself, then please do contact me for a chat on 01768 721040, or drop me a line via our contact form.
+Over the next few weeks, I’ll be writing more blogs about Cuba, and if you’re interested in seeing it all for yourself, then please do contact me for a chat on 01768 721040, or drop me a an email.
 I’ll be more than happy to give advice and to put a bespoke itinerary together for you.

 Hasta la Vista!